mrborges23/micphy2021/registration.md

 ## Registration

 Registrations for meeting the meeting ang poster contributions will be accepted continuously till the **9th of February 2021**.
-The deadline for abstracts for contributed talks and posters as well as motivation letters for workshop attendance is the **15th of January 2021**.
+The deadline for abstracts for contributed talks as well as motivation letters for workshop attendance is the **15th of January 2021**.

 Participation at the meeting is free of charge [&#8599;Sponsors](funding.md), but registration is compulsory.
 Please make sure you follow the guidelines for abstract and motivation letter submission at the bottom of this page.